|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (7) government intranet content and service development.

-(c) Government unit.
-"Government unit" means a state department, agency, commission, council, board, task force, or committee; a constitutional office; a court entity; the Minnesota State Colleges and Universities; a county, statutory or home rule charter city, or town; a school district; a special district; or any other board, commission, district, or authority created under law, local ordinance, or charter provision.
+(c) "Government unit" means a state department, agency, commission, council, board, task force, or committee; a constitutional office; a court entity; the Minnesota State Colleges and Universities; a county, statutory or home rule charter city, or town; a school district; a special district; or any other board, commission, district, or authority created under law, local ordinance, or charter provision.

-Subd.
-3. Access to data.
 The legislature determines that the greatest possible access to certain government information and data is essential to allow citizens to participate fully in a democratic system of government.
 Certain information and data, including, but not limited to the following, must be provided free of charge or for a nominal cost associated with reproducing the information or data:

 (1) directories of government services and institutions, including an electronic version of the guidebook to state agency services published by the commissioner of administration;